Introduction

 'Content-Type': '*/*'

-'body': 'Hello everyone, This is '+greeter+'!'
+},'body': 'Hello everyone, This is '+greeter+'!'

-return res
+}return res

-• All the infrastructure as codes (IAC) are abstracted in the main Taskfile.yml (which in turn sources from modularized yml files).
+(which in turn sources from modularized yml files).
 The supporting files needed for the creation of lambda are listed below as well.

 hello_lambda % tree -L 2 .